syuuzu/syuuzu/README.md

 <p align="center">(〜￣▽￣)〜</p>
 <p>
   I am a future computer science major.
-Currently, I like to just mess around with stuff<br>and if I make something interesting I usually put it here!
+Currently, I like to just mess around with stuff and if I make something interesting I usually put it here!
 I'm still new to everything,<br> but I'm having fun.
 </p>